 01458 850 353 | email@example.com

 Breakfast is usually served around the big kitchen table in the main house at 9am (although we can change this if you have particular requirements - for instance, if you need to be away early).
 For those who fancy a slower, more decadent start to the day, a breakfast hamper can be delivered to your room.
 Hampers are proving to be enormously popular, and include delicious breakfast treats such as homemade muffins, still warm from the AGA, and individually wrapped bacon sandwiches.
 Breakfast in the house, or breakfast in bed; it's your choice!

-Pop-up restaurants and supper clubs have been part of a growing food scene over the last few years and if you enjoy good food in a beautiful and relaxed environment then dinner at Keepers Cottage is a must.
+Home restaurants and supper clubs have been part of a growing food scene over the last few years and if you enjoy good food in a beautiful environment, then our "pop-up" style dinner events are a must.
 We serve the sort of food that we love to eat ourselves: delicious, unfussy and with a focus on fantastic quality, seasonal ingredients.
 Guests staying in our bed & breakfast suites as well as those that just want to come along on the evening are all welcome.

 The format is a simple one.
 Everyone arrives at 7.30pm for complimentary drinks and canapés, then all sit down together at 8pm for a five course set menu.
-The menu is designed around what ingredients are in season and most delicious, as well as including some of our favourite dishes that we love to cook.
-The evening rounds off with complimentary coffee and petit fours at about 11pm.
+The menu is designed around what ingredients are in season and most delicious, and rounds off with coffee and petit fours at about 11.30pm.